 I think I gasped a little when I saw the dairy restrictions.
 Luckily, I noticed that not all dairy was banned, just dairy containing high amounts of lactose.
 Thankfully, some cheeses were on the “allowed” list, such as my all-time favorite, Pecorino Romano.
 I think I probably would have hit the floor if I had to eliminate all cheeses from my recipes.

 But dairy was just the beginning.
-I got to the grains column and that’s when I realized this is a predominantly gluten-free diet since wheat, barley and rye are high FODMAP foods that just happen to contain gluten.
+I got to the grains column and noticed that wheat, barley and rye are also high-FODMAP foods.
+So, that meant for the next two weeks Greg would be going gluten-free.

 My new mission is finding gluten-free substitutions for our favorite foods that are still delicious.
 I’ve been noticing that many popular brands are now carrying gluten-free products, including 4C.

 The day I found the gluten-free 4C products, I was walking through the grocery store aisle with my list.
-I had written gluten-free breadcrumbs on the list but wasn’t quite sure I’d find a brand I could trust.
-I had tried gluten-free breadcrumbs before, only to be disappointed when they blew up in my turkey burger like the Stay Puft Marshmallow Man.
+I had written down gluten-free bread crumbs but wasn’t quite sure I’d find a brand I could trust.
+I had tried gluten-free bread crumbs before, only to be disappointed when they blew up in my turkey meatloaf like the Stay Puft Marshmallow Man.

 This time I was not disappointed.

-To make these Gluten-Free Turkey Meatballs, combine ground turkey with one egg, gluten-free “crumbs”, Pecorino Romano cheese, garlic and fresh parsley.
+First, combine ground turkey with one egg, gluten-free “crumbs”, Pecorino Romano cheese, garlic or garlic-infused olive oil and fresh parsley.

 After rolling into meatballs, bake for 20 minutes on 400° F.